houseofcat/turbocookedrabbit/README.md

 <details><summary>Click for creating publisher examples!</summary>
 <p>

 Assuming you have a **ChannelPool** already setup.
-Creating a publisher can be achieved as so:
+Creating a publisher can be achieved like so:

 ```golang
 publisher, err := publisher.NewPublisher(Seasoning, channelPool, nil)
 ```

 Assuming you have a **ChannelPool** and **ConnectionPool** setup.
-Creating a publisher can be achieved as so:
+Creating a publisher can be achieved like so:

 ```golang
 publisher, err := publisher.NewPublisher(Seasoning, channelPool, connectionPool)
 ```

-The errors here indicate I was unable to create a Publisher - probably due to the ChannelPool/ConnectionPool you gave me.
+The errors here indicate I was unable to create a Publisher - probably due to the ChannelPool/ConnectionPool given.

 </p>
 </details>